UANATACA/ONESHOT-REPO/oneshot_gui.md

 **API Reference:** <a href="#tag/Requests/paths/~1api~1v1~1otp~1{pk}/post">Generate OTP code</a>

-<blockquote style="background-color: #faf3ac; border-color: #5a5a5a; color: #3b3b3b;">This step is only used for flows using Uanataca SMS.</blockquote>
+<blockquote style="background-color: #faf3ac; border-color: #5a5a5a; color: #3b3b3b;">This step applies only for signatures made using Uanataca SMS method.</blockquote>

-Once the documents to be signed are ready, we need to generate a secure One-time password (OTP) that will allow the user to sign them.
-The OTP is generated by calling the otp endpoint and the resulting OTP is sent as an SMS message directly to the phone number we provided when creating the signature request.
+Once the documents to be signed are ready, we need to generate a secure One-time password (OTP) that allows the user to sign them.
+The OTP code is generated by executing the **Generate OTP** call and the resulting OTP is sent as an SMS message directly to the phone number is provided when creating the signature request.

-When calling the OTP endpoint, provide the request identifier returned by the request endpoint:
+When calling the OTP endpoint you must add the request identifier returned by the **Create Request** call:

 	curl -X POST https://one-shot.developers.uanataca.com/api/v1/otp/1464